the Virginia Company Period: 1600-1629

 2. Virginia?
 Lost in London’s Limbo 1625-1630: The Political Vacuum that was Virginia

-3. Rhythm of the Beat 1625-1642: First Migration & Policy System’s Importance to Virginia’s History; Where’s the King?; Shredded Community; Tobacco’s Unique Qualities; and Semi-Anarchy Can Create an Elite
+3. Rhythm of the Beat 1625-1642: First Migration & Policy System’s Importance to Virginia’s History; Where’s the King?; Shredded Community; Tobacco’s Unique Qualities; and Semi-Anarchy Creates an Elite